Spirit of Fall: Enjoy the Season’s Color Show

 Saint John River, New Brunswick

 Follow the river as it snakes through hills, valleys, and mountains and gawk at the canopy of fiery fall trees.
+In the evenings, enjoy a cozy fire by the river or join local firelit gatherings that celebrate the warmth and ambiance of autumn.

-Tips for the Best Fall Foliage Experience
+Tips for the Best Leaf Peeping Experience

-• Plan Your Route: Research scenic byways and roads known for their foliage.
+- Plan Your Route: Research scenic byways and roads known for their foliage.
 Many states have specific routes dedicated to showcasing fall colors, so map out your journey in advance to avoid missing prime spots.

-• Go Early: Fall foliage season can get busy, especially in popular areas.
-To beat the crowds, consider traveling on weekdays or early in the morning when roads are less congested, and the lighting is perfect for photos.
+- Go Early: Fall foliage season can get busy, especially in popular areas.
+To beat the crowds, consider traveling on weekdays or early in the morning when roads are less congested and the lighting is perfect for photos.

-• Stay Flexible: Weather and temperature can cause leaves to change earlier or later than usual.
+- Stay Flexible: Weather and temperature can cause leaves to change earlier or later than usual.
 If you can, keep your plans flexible so you can adjust your trip based on the foliage reports.

-• Pack Smart: Autumn temperatures can vary greatly throughout the day, so be prepared for chilly mornings and warm afternoons.
+- Pack Smart: Autumn temperatures can vary greatly throughout the day, so be prepared for chilly mornings and warm afternoons.
 Bring layers, a cozy scarf, and comfortable shoes for walking or hiking.

 Capture the Magic